 In this blog, I’m going to explain what an artifact repository is, the types of repositories, benefits of Artifactory, and popular Artifactory tools in the industry today.
 Apart from this, I have included a case study that will deepen your understanding.
 Let’s get started!

+An artifact repository is a centralized storage system for managing software artifacts such as binaries, libraries, and Docker images.
 It can manage our end-to-end artifact lifecycle and support different package management systems like Python, Ruby, R, Java, JavaScript, and C/C++.
 What’s more, it provides dependability to our CI/CD workflow.
 It stores all the artifacts (JAR, WAR, EAR) needed for a build process and it also stores docker images.

 Some Artifact repository tools are Nexus, JFrog, Package cloud, Archiva, and CloudSmith Package.
 I will introduce you to these tools a little later in the blog.